stsun/stsun.github.io/_pages/publications.md

 {% include base_path %}

 {% if "a" == "a" %}
   You can also find my papers on my [Google Scholar](https://scholar.google.com/citations?user=IJMEC2EAAAAJ&hl=en) profile.
-Please contact me if you are interested in a paper under review.
+Please contact me if you are interested in a paper in progress.
+Projects I supervised are <u>underlined</u> below.
 {% endif %}

 {% assign files = "https://stsun.github.io/files" %}